The-going/evlproject/content/_index.md

 The intended audience of this document is people having common kernel development knowledge, who may be interested in building a real-time component on Dovetail, porting it to their architecture or platform of choice.
-Knowing about the basics of IRQ chip and clock event device drivers in the kernel tree would be a requirement for porting this code.
+Knowing about the basics of interrupt flow, IRQ chip and clock event device drivers in the kernel tree would be a requirement for porting this code.

 However, this document is not suited for getting one's feet wet with kernel development.
-Many assumptions about pre-existing knowledge of the reader regarding kernel basics are made.
+Many assumptions about pre-existing knowledge of the reader regarding kernel fundamentals are made.